grafana/agent/docs/sources/flow/monitoring/agent-resource-usage.md

 ## Prometheus metrics

-The Prometheus metrics resource usage depends mainly on the number of active series that need to be scraped.
+The Prometheus metrics resource usage depends mainly on the number of active series that need to be scraped and the scrape interval.

-As a rule of thumb, **per each 1 million active series** you can expect to use approximately:
+As a rule of thumb, **per each 1 million active series** and with the default scrape interval, you can expect to use approximately:

 * 1.5 CPU cores
 * 11 GiB of memory